giv2giv/giv2giv-rails/README.md

 ## Getting Started

-1. Install Jruby
+1. Install Ruby

-        # We are using rvm so this is how we installed jruby
+        # We are using rvm (https://rvm.io/) so this is how we installed ruby
-        rvm install jruby-1.7.4
+        rvm install ruby-1.9.3

 2. Clone giv2giv-rails